-All Gender & Sexuality Alliances (GSA)
+All Gender & Sexuality Alliances (AGSA)

-Each of the District's secondary schools offer a GSA club with the goal of promoting awareness and tolerance for all sexual orientations in our schools and our communities.
+Each of the District's secondary schools offer a AGSA club with the goal of promoting awareness and tolerance for all sexual orientations in our schools and our communities.
 The purpose of these clubs is to encourage a more holistically aware society where all people feel accepted and to provide educational and supportive services to gay, lesbian, bisexual and trans-gendered students and their straight allies.
-Activities include speakers, movies, discussions and trips to city-wide GSA meetings in Philadelphia.
+Activities include speakers, movies, discussions and trips to city-wide AGSA meetings in Philadelphia.

-GSA Sponsors for Middle & High Schools:
+AGSA Sponsors for Middle & High Schools:

 600 North Ithan Ave.